Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     use_causal_mask_bottom_right (Optional[bool]): Whether to use bottom right aligned causal mask.
 Default is False.
 Other deprecated Args:
     is_inference (Optional[bool]): If false, compute and output softmax stats.
 Prefer generate_stats instead (NOTE: generate_stats takes the negation of the argument to is_inference).
+Experimental Args:
+    implementation (Optional[cudnn.attention_implementation]): One of {"AUTO", "COMPOSITE", "UNIFIED"}.
+Almost all users should use "AUTO" (the default).

 Returns:
     o (cudnn_tensor): The output data.